openstack-archive/infra-manual/doc/source/creators.rst

 Change-ID (from the previous step)::

     Depends-On: <Gerrit Change-Id>

+Also, add a review comment to the project-config change linking to the governance repository.

 However, if you are creating an entirely new OpenStack project team (i.e., adding a new top-level entry into